Secrets of Shambhala: In Pema Chodron's Shadow

 LEFT: Pema Chodron watches as Chogyam Trungpa "marries" one of his many wives RIGHT: Pema bowing in front of Trungpa

 It was widely known that Trungpa was a severe alcoholic.
+"Rinpoche loved to drink," writes senior student Jeremy Hayward.
+"At first it was beer and Scotch, but when he discovered sake, that became his drink."
 He'd often be so drunk he'd have to be carried off the stage.
 His ex-wife Leslie Hays also says Trungpa, "did copious amounts of cocaine and alcohol every day."
+Hayward said "people would be in Trungpa's bedroom at all times of the day...Sometimes he was unembarrassedly naked and people would be joking, laughing and usually drinking."
 He died from cirrhosis of the liver in 1987.

 "Although his drinking and sexual exploits were never kept secret, his staggering coke habit was well concealed from his students," writes Nancy Steinbeck in her book The Other Side of Eden that she co-wrote with her husband John Steinbeck IV.
 They spent time studying with Trungpa in the 1970s.
 "The truth leaked out about his $40,000-a-year coke habit and an addiction to Seconol."
 They said he would do cocaine all night long.
 "Women were trained as consorts.
 That meant they knew what to do when he threw up, shit in the bed, snorted coke till dawn, turned his attention to other women, and maybe even got in the mood for a threesome."